Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: System and Analytical Models

-where $P$ denotes the transmit power, $s(t)$ is a unit energy signal, $w(t)$ is additive white Gaussian noise (AWGN) having complex Gaussian distribution with mean zero and variance $N_0$, $G(\cdot)$ is a general path-loss function, and $Z_i = \sum_{n=1}^{N}\alpha_{i,n}\beta_{i,n}$.
-We note that $Z_i$ are i.i.d.
+where $P$ denotes the transmit power, $s(t)$ is a unit energy signal, $w(t)$ is additive white Gaussian noise (AWGN) having complex Gaussian distribution with mean zero and variance $N_0$. $G\paren{\norm{\xs -\vec{X}_i},\norm{\vec{X}_i -\xd}}$ is a path-loss function and we will discuss its dependence on the TX-RIS distance $\norm{\xs -\vec{X}_i}$ and the RIS-RX distance $\norm{\vec{X}_i -\xd}$ in Sec. \ref{subsec:RIS-selection}.
+A careful inspection of the structure of \eqref{eq: RxSig1} reveals that the optimal choice of $\varpi_{i,n}$ that maximizes the instantaneous received signal $y_i(t)$ is $\varpi_{i,n}=\psi_{i,n}+\varphi_{i,n}, i \in \N$.
+This is feasible at RISs since they can obtain the knowledge of the channel phases by various methods mentioned in \cite{8796365,renzo2019eurasip,8879620}, e.g., by embedding low-power sensors throughout the RISs.
+Thus, the assumption of optimal phase shifting is widely adopted in existing RIS studies, e.g., \cite{9095301,8796365,atapattu2020reconfigurable,9094171}.
+Using this assumption, \eqref{eq: RxSig1} can be rewritten as

+where $Z_i = \sum_{n=1}^{N}\alpha_{i,n}\beta_{i,n}$.} We note that $Z_i$ are i.i.d.
 RVs for different RISs.
 Thus, for compactness, we remove subscript ``$i$'' from $Z_i$, i.e., $Z_i=Z$, $\forall i$, in the rest of the paper, and it will be clear from the context that $Z$ is the power gain associated with the RIS selected to connect TX and RX.